Dane County Historical Markers

 Dane County Historical Markers – Interactive Map

-To learn more about each DCHS historical marker, click on the icon below.
+Click on the icon below to learn more about each DCHS historical marker.
 Clicking an icon will redirect you to a pop-up with more info and links to the Historical Marker Database website.
 HMDB.org is a catalog of historical markers nationwide that includes current photos, full marker text, and mapping features.

 Our Newest Historical Marker

-As part of our 2021 Annual Meeting in September, the most recent Dane County Historical Marker was unveiled.
-This one, like so many before it, is a two-sided historical marker (often called history on a stick) that sits on a post and has two distinct sides of text.
+The most recent Dane County Historical Marker was unveiled as part of our 2021 Annual Meeting in September.
+Like so many before, this one is a two-sided historical marker (often called “history on a stick”) that sits on a post and has two distinct sides of text.
 One is titled The Lewis Nine Springs E-Way and provides a short history.
 The other is entitled Philip and Elizabeth Lewis for the dynamic duo that made the Nine Springs E-Way a reality.
-Completed in 19??, the Nine Springs E-Way was the first of its kind and has had a major impact on environmental corridor planning worldwide.
+Completed in 1987, the Nine Springs E-Way was the first of its kind and has significantly impacted environmental corridor planning worldwide.

-The marker will also include this image published in the Wisconsin State Journal, It shows Philip and Elizabeth Lewis standing by a bridge under construction in the E-Way close to where the marker will be installed.
-Also pictured is Jane Licht, then the Chair of Dane County Parks and now a DCHS board member.
-This image will be included on the marker.
-Dane County Parks is now waiting for the coming spring thaw before putting the marker in the ground.
+The marker will also include this image published in the Wisconsin State Journal.
+It shows Philip and Elizabeth Lewis standing by a bridge under construction in the E-Way close to where the marker will be installed.
+Also pictured is Jane Licht, who was then the Chair of the Dane County Parks Commission and is now a DCHS board member.

 Wisconsin Historical Society Markers

-The Wisconsin Historical Society also has an active historical marker program that has erected over 595 historical markers throughout Wisconsin.
-You can find the official list of State Historical Markers here.
-Visit their website for more info about Wisconsin’s State Historical Marker program.
+The Wisconsin Historical Society also has an active historical marker program that has erected 620 historical markers throughout Wisconsin.
+The official list of State Historical Markers is here.
+Visit their website for more information about Wisconsin’s State Historical Marker program.